fr4nkpackl3b/python-stego/README.md

 # python-stego
-getting the hidden message of any image in python
+getting the hidden message of any image RGB's in python